 What is PTSD and Who Can Get It?

-In today’s connected world, we are quickly made aware of national and global threats and tragedies.
-When you are directly exposed or a witness to these events, it’s common to react with feelings of fear and a desire to create distance from the threat.
+When you are exposed to or a witness a traumatic incident like a national or global tragedy, war, acts of violence or even a severe accident, it’s common to react with feelings of fear and a desire to create distance from the threat.
 These are normal human reactions and often serve a survival purpose.
 Once the threat is removed, your reactions may subside.

-However, when your reactions of fear continue to be frequent and intense in the absence of a threatening or traumatic experience, they may interfere with your ability to function at work, in relationships, and ability to enjoy life.
+When your reactions of fear continue to be frequent and intense in the absence of a threat or traumatic experience, they may interfere with how you function at work, maintain good personal relationships, and ability to enjoy life.
 These PTSD reactions can include:

-These symptoms are common to PTSD and can affect anyone.
+These common PTSD symptoms can affect anyone.
 A medical professional can conduct an evaluation to determine if these symptoms meet the threshold for a PTSD diagnosis before recommending treatment.

 Getting Help for PTSD – Tools and Resources